Toni Morrison: The Pieces I Am: Synopsis

-Morrison was an American novelist from Ohio.
-In 1998 she earned the Pulitzer Prize for Fiction for her work Beloved (1987), and in 1993 became the first Black woman to win the Nobel Prize in Literature.
-She died on 5 August 2019, when the HuffPost, wrote that the "world lost one of its most important voices".
+Morrison was an American novelist from Lorain, Ohio.
+In 1988, she earned the Pulitzer Prize for Fiction for her novel Beloved and in 1993, she became the first Black woman to win the Nobel Prize in Literature.
+She died on 5 August 2019.
+In the film, she and various friends, colleagues and literary critics discuss her life, work, and the themes she has explored throughout her career.